We check what matters. You fix what's broken and improve your practice.

 This isn't random—it's based on how I actually run critiques in class.
 Every critique follows this structure:

 The one thing that will unlock their next level.
 Not obvious feedback, but the deeper pattern they're missing.
-Often connects to design principles they haven't internalized yet.

 What's working (build confidence first), what's not working (honest but constructive), how it fits their stated goals.